10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Daniel Velasco C. – CC BY 4.0

-It preys on a mixture of reptiles and frogs, including the giant ameiva, striped forest whiptail (Kentropyx calcarata), and slender anole (Anolis fuscoauratus).
+This species preys on a mixture of reptiles and frogs, including the giant ameiva, striped forest whiptail (Kentropyx calcarata), and slender anole (Anolis fuscoauratus).
 The northern woodland racer is a manual hunter, utilising neither pulsating venom nor stealthy ambush.
-Instead, it prowls the forest floor and creeps up slowly on any reptiles it spots.
+Instead, it prowls the forest floor and creeps up slowly on any reptile it spots.
 At the last second, it performs a sudden acceleration and charges its prey down, making a well-practised grab.

-This isn’t a superpowered snake but its well-honed hunting techniques are enough to guarantee it survival in the competitive Amazon rainforest.
+This isn’t a superpowered snake, but its well-honed hunting techniques are enough to guarantee its survival in the competitive Amazon rainforest.
 This is an extremely widespread species, which ranges from Brazil to Ecuador to Suriname to Colombia.

 9 Black-skinned parrot snake